pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>// LogStopped indicates whether the log backup has stopped.
-LogStopped bool <code>json:&quot;logStopped,omitempty&quot;</code>
-Phase is a user readable state inferred from the underlying Backup conditions</p>
+<p>Phase is a user readable state inferred from the underlying Backup conditions</p>
 </td>
 </tr>
 <tr>